[CFS PLAYBOOK] BEHAVIOUR

 2.2 BEHAVIOUR TRAINING FOR CREW

 Compass ensures all Crew receive training on supporting children’s behaviour in a way that prioritises emotional safety, co-regulation, and skill-building.
 Children are born with all the feelings but none of the skills to manage them.
 Crew are equipped with strategies to help children regulate emotions, set compassionate boundaries and create an environment where children feel safe to express themselves.
-Training follows statutory guidance and is refreshed annually or when updates occur.
+Crew receive ongoing coaching, reflective supervision and updates informed by emerging practice, incidents and individual need.

 2.3 CREATING A SUPPORTIVE ENVIRONMENT

 When a child becomes overstimulated, the first response is connection.
-Behaviour is not good or bad but the outward expression of internal feeling and emotions.
 Crew approach overstimulation with curiosity, offering calm presence rather than immediate correction.
 Strategies include naming emotions, regulating alongside the child, and offering choices to restore a sense of control.
 Boundaries are set with warmth, ensuring that expectations are clear but do not escalate shame or fear.

 Self-regulation is not an inborn ability.
 It is learned through consistent, attuned relationships.
 Crew model emotional regulation, narrate their own coping strategies and help children move through big emotions safely.
-Instead of demanding immediate compliance, Compass Forest School focuses on skill-building, ensuring children develop the ability to pause, reflect, and respond thoughtfully over time.
+Instead of demanding immediate compliance, Crew focus on skill-building, ensuring children develop the ability to pause, reflect, and respond thoughtfully over time.

 High-quality record keeping underpins safeguarding, accountability and continuous improvement across Compass Forest School.
 Crew maintain accurate, timely and secure records of concerns, incidents, accidents, decisions and actions to ensure risks are identified, managed and reviewed effectively.